mt-server-tools/docker/README.md

 ***Dockerization for Minetest !***

+## Install

+### Install the management tool

+The management tool `mt-run` is not mandatory, but aims to simplify minetest server management for beginners.

+	bash bin/install-mt-run.sh

+Run as regular user to install just for that user.

+Run as root to install for all users.

+### Install docker

+If you don't have docker on your server, run

+	sudo bash bin/install-docker.sh

+This installs the latest `docker-ce` from Docker.com, replacing any `docker.io` you may already have -- you may want to not run it if you already have `docker`.

+This script should work for Debian, Ubuntu and CentOS.

 ## Usage

-This project builds two images: one from the stable ppa, one fro mthe daily ppa.
+This project builds two images: one from the stable ppa, one from the daily ppa.

 You need to supply a maintainer email and a Docker Hub username to use the build script: